On critical renormalization of complex polynomials: Transversality

-\begin{thm} If $R'$, $L'$ are as above, and $R'\cup L'$ is smooth except possibly at $0$, then $R'\cup L'$ is a quasi-arc. \end{thm}

 \begin{proof} Assume the contrary: there are three sequences $x_n$, $y_n$, $z_n\in R'\cup L'$ such that \begin{itemize} \item the point $y_n$ is always between $x_n$ and $z_n$ in the arc $R'\cup L'$ (in particular, the three points $x_n$, $y_n$, $z_n$ are always different); \item we have $\delta_n=|x_n-z_n|/|x_n-y_n|\to 0$ as $n\to\infty$. \end{itemize} It follows from the second assumption that $|x_n-z_n|\to 0$ since the denominator is bounded.
 We can now make a number of additional assumptions on $x_n$, $y_n$, $z_n$ by passing to subsequences.
 Assume that $x_n$ and $z_n$ converge to the same limit.
 If this limit is different from $0$, then straightforward geometric arguments yield a contradiction (it is obvious that every closed subarc of $R'\cup L'$ not containing $0$ is a quasi-arc).
 Thus we may assume that $x_n$, $z_n\to 0$.
 Since $y_n$ is between $x_n$ and $z_n$, we also have $y_n\to 0$.
 From now on, we rely on the assumption that all three sequences $x_n$, $y_n$, $z_n$ converge to $0$.
+Assume that $x_n\ne 0$ for all $n$ (otherwise, for a suitable subsequence, $z_n\ne 0$ for all $n$, and we may interchange $x_n$ and $z_n$) and that $x_n\in R'$ rather than $L'$.